What Is a French Drain?

 Length and Depth of the Drain

-The larger the area that needs draining, the more materials and labor will be required, leading to higher costs.
+The larger the area that needs draining, the more materials and labor will be required, causing higher costs.
 The price typically correlates with the length of the trench, with costs increasing per linear foot.
 Drains that need to be deeper or wider will require more labor and materials.
-For example, if the drain needs to be installed near the foundation, it will typically need to be deeper, leading to increased costs.
+For example, if the drain needs to be installed near the foundation, it will typically need to be deeper, which increases costs.

 Type of Soil and Terrain